MayanMisfit/eleventy/posts/lorem-ipsum-is-simply-dummy-text-of-the-printing-and-typesetting-industry-lorem-ipsum-has-been-the-industrys-standard-dummy-text-ever-since-the-1500s-when.md

 ---
-title: >-
-  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+title: 'Lorem Ipsum is simply dummy text of the printing and typesetting industry. '
-  Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when
 date: 2019-01-02T03:45:52.649Z
 summary: >-
   Lorem Ipsum is simply dummy text of the printing and typesetting industry.